Tuesday, 26 March 2013

 (She smiles while tears stream down her face)

 John: I am not leaving you.
-I care about you please tell me what happened with mum.
+I care about you please

 Tasha: nothing she drank she got angry